dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 What I did:
 - Learned how to get information about commands
-- Practiced using Tab and Up arrow keys
+- Practiced using Tab completion and command history
-- Added text to files
+- Added text to files using redirection
 - Studied stdin, stdout, and stderr

 Commands used: